 If you have any questions during your overseas study program, please do not hesitate to get in contact with your relevant regional coordinator at Monash Abroad (non-academic queries) or faculty exchange advisor (academic queries, e.g. unit approvals).

 For privacy reasons, Monash staff are unable to discuss information about enrolment and applications with a third party.

-You should also continue to monitor your Monash student email account during your time overseas, and ensure you have the AlertTraveler app set up on your mobile device.
+You should also continue to monitor your Monash student email account during your time overseas.

 With your family and friends

 Before you leave, it's a good idea to talk about how you will communicate while you are away.
 Like any big adventure, your overseas experience will likely occupy a lot of your time and energy.
 Ensure you all have clear expectations about the amount of communication you plan to have during this time, and factor in any time zone differences.

 - connect on Facebook or Twitter for real-time contact and updates